Best of Cuba

 Why we love it

-Old-world charm, rich history, exciting nightlife – evocative Havana is like nowhere else on Earth.
-See the difference between city and coastal life on a guided walking tour of the old capital., Receive a fascinating insight into the rise and fall of the charismatic and highly celebrated Cuban revolutionary – Che Guevara – at his mausoleum and museum in Santa Clara., With its vibrant music scene and Afro-Cuban roots, sultry Santiago de Cuba is a great place to bust out some moves and hit the dance floor with the locals., Experience old-world charm in the colourful coastal town of Trinidad.
+Discover the rich history and exciting nightlife of Havana – this city is like nowhere else on Earth!
+See the difference between city life and coastal life on a guided walking tour of the old capital., Receive a fascinating insight into the rise and fall of the charismatic and highly celebrated Cuban revolutionary – Che Guevara – at his mausoleum and museum in Santa Clara., Bust out some moves in Santiago de Cuba – with its vibrant music scene and Afro-Cuban roots, this place is the perfect spot to hit the dance floor with the locals., Experience old-world charm in the colourful coastal town of Trinidad.
 Delve into the city’s sultry Latin rhythms with a salsa class and enjoy plenty of free time for seaside relaxation., Take inspiration from the locals and mix things up with a bicycle-taxi tour of Camaguey – roll through the winding streets on two-wheels, visiting markets, plazas and an art gallery.

 Is this trip right for me?